Syfert Injury Law Firm

 e.
 Successfully complete ongoing training, weapon inspection, and firearm qualification on at least an annual basis.

-The sheriff who conducts the guardian training shall issue a school guardian certificate to individuals who meet the requirements of this section to the satisfaction of the sheriff, and shall maintain documentation of weapon and equipment inspections, as well as the training, certification, inspection, and qualification records of each school guardian certified by the sheriff.
-An individual who is certified under this paragraph may serve as a school guardian under s.
+The sheriff who conducts the guardian training or waives the training requirements for a person under sub-subparagraph 1.g. shall issue a school guardian certificate to persons who meet the requirements of this section to the satisfaction of the sheriff, and shall maintain documentation of weapon and equipment inspections, as well as the training, certification, inspection, and qualification records of each school guardian certified by the sheriff.
+A person who is certified under this paragraph may serve as a school guardian under s.
 1006.12(3) only if he or she is appointed by the applicable school district superintendent, charter school principal, or private school head of school.

 (2) Sheriffs, in their respective counties, in person or by deputy, shall, at the will of the board of county commissioners, attend, in person or by deputy, all meetings of the boards of county commissioners of their counties, for which services they shall receive such compensation, out of the county treasury, as said boards may deem proper.